sketchdev/wrestler/README.md

 <img src="https://raw.githubusercontent.com/sketchdev/wrestler/master/logo.png" height="200px" alt="Wrestler" align="right"/>

 Wrestler jumpstarts your productivity by removing the need to build a backend API for your application.
-Keep focusing on your React, Angular, or Vue front-end while the backend API comes for free!
+Keep focusing on your mobile application or other front-end (React, Angular, or Vue) while the backend API comes for free!

 ## Features